canpolatbulbul/canpolatbulbul/README.md

 ### Hello!
 I'm Can Polat Bülbül, a Computer Engineering student at Bilkent University.
 - I am an undergraduate researcher at the LiRA (Learning for Intelligent Robotic Agents) Lab, focusing on reinforcement learning and procedural scene generation for robotic manipulation.
 - I am also conducting research at the University of Bamberg's Cognitive Systems Group on AI-based pronunciation training, focusing on speech processing and error detection.
-- I am broadly interested in robotics, machine learning, and conversational AI.
+- I am broadly interested in AI, machine learning, reinforcement learning, and conversational AI.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/canpolatbulbul)